nicklem/nicklem.github.io/_posts/2019-11-08-poker-scorer.md

     [0 0 0 0 0]

 No luck!
-Let's try feeding in a manufactured straight flushto an Ace of hearts:
+Let's try feeding in a manufactured straight flush to an Ace of hearts:

 ```python